Is email marketing dead?

 Bring technology into play.
 When you have the message ready, it’s time to set things in motion and punch it into your automation software.

 Most software allows you to add personalized elements to your emails, like links, so make sure you leverage that option.

-offers tons of templates to choose from.
+Gmail as a mail client offers tons of templates to choose from.

 Automate the message.
 After you’ve pasted the message into the program, you’ll need to set specific instructions for automation.

 Specific actions that will trigger the email (making a purchase, subscribing to the email list, etc.)